adriansteffan/adriansteffan/README.md

 You can check out my <a href="https://adriansteffan.com" target="_blank">website</a>, where I write about things and host study resources for my psycholgy degree.
+There, you can also find my interlinked public notetaking system, <a target="_blank" href="https://notes.adriansteffan.com">Mindforest</a>.

 If you have an interesting project in mind or just want to have a chat, hit me up on my socials or send me an <a href="mailto:adrian.steffan@hotmail.de" target="_blank">e-mail</a>!